Design Advisory Groups

-A Design Advisory Group (DAG) is a group of usually eight representatives from a school community who will collaborate with other members of the District-appointed design team to clarify and refine the specific scope of work outlined for the project.
+A Design Advisory Group (DAG) is a group of representatives from a school community who will collaborate with other members of the District-appointed design team to clarify and refine the specific scope of work outlined for the project.
 The DAG assists the architect to meet the District’s educational goals and the community’s expectations for the facility.

 What is the purpose of the Design Advisory Group?

 The DAG’s role is advisory in nature.
 As the primary users of the building, the DAG members have the most knowledgeable perspective on how the building needs to function.
 The DAG helps the project architect understand the users’ needs to enable the architect to design a building to support those needs.
 The architect and the project management team will be responsible for all final design decisions.
 The project management team is ultimately responsible for delivering the scope of work.
 The input provided by the DAG will inform those decisions.
 The DAG begins its work with the basic scope of work outlined in the Educational Facilities Master Plan.